Neil Cohn

 Neil Cohn has been fascinated with drawing and comics his whole life.
 By age 10, he was selling his own created comics via mail order catalogue, and as a teenager throughout the 1990s he worked for Image Comics and Todd McFarlane Productions at the San Diego Comic-Con.
 His artistic work appears in Meditations (2005), We the People (2004), A User’s Guide to Thought and Meaning (2012), and The Graphic Canon, Vol. 2 (2012).

 While taking a linguistics class in college at UC Berkeley, Neil began noticing similarities between the structure of language and the structure found in the “visual language” used in comics.
 Since then, his research has argued for similarities between the structure, cognition, and development of visual languages and spoken and signed languages.
 He is the author of over 100 papers, 5 books, and 2 graphic novels.
 The foundation for his research was argued in his book The Visual Language of Comics (2013), and furthered in his 2021 Eisner nominated Who Understands Comics?
-(2020).
-He has helped create new emoji 😮💨🫥🫠🥹, and his work informed the creation of automatically generated news comics at BBC News.
+(2020) and The Patterns of Comics (2024).
+He has helped create new emoji 😮💨🫥🫠🥹, and his work inspired Android’s Emoji Kitchen and the creation of automatically generated news comics at BBC News.

 In 2020, Neil began the TINTIN Project funded by a European Research Council Starting Grant.
 This project compares the patterns in visual languages used in comics from across the world, and explores their relationships to the structures in spoken languages.